SIGCOMM21-5G/artifact/Power-Model/Loc-B-Wild/README.md

 # LocA Power Wild Experiments

-This folder contains the dataset and processing scripts for power experiments conducted using 5GTracker and Monsoon Power Monitor at LocB.
-It covers power modeling results presented in Section 4.4 of the paper.
+This folder contains the dataset and processing scripts for power experiments conducted using **5GTracker** and Monsoon Power Monitor at LocB.

 ## Folder Structure